cloudflare/cloudflare-docs/content/cache/troubleshooting/Understanding Query String Sort.md

 # Understanding Query String Sort

-## Overview

-{{<Aside type="note">}}
-Query String Sort is only available to Enterprise customers.
-{{</Aside>}}
+**Query String Sort** increases cache-hit rates by first sorting query strings into a consistent order before checking the Cloudflare cache.

 By default, Cloudflare’s cache treats resources as distinct if their URL query strings are in a different order.
 For instance, these resources are cached separately:

 -   `/video/48088296?title=0&byline=0&portrait=0&color=51a516`
 -   `/video/48088296?byline=0&color=51a516&portrait=0&title=0`

-**Query String Sort** increases cache-hit rates by first sorting query strings into a consistent order before checking the Cloudflare cache.
+Query String Sort changes this behavior.
 If two query strings exist with the same name, the URL is sorted by the parameter value.
 For example:

 `/example/file?word=alpha&word=beta and /example/file?word=beta&word=alpha`